kaimcbride/vimwiki/projects/cabin-proj.md

     - [X] make form for the concrete
     - [X] purchase concrete of the correct type
     - [X] decide on the type of hinges to use and buy jig if necessary
-    - [ ] Buy Cement to fill in the holes on the countertop edge
+    - [X] Buy Cement to fill in the holes on the countertop edge
+    - [ ] Mix and spread concrete filler on countertop edges
     - [ ] Sand countertop after cement cures
     - [ ] prime and paint the cabinets
-    - [ ] trim shelves and doors to final size
+    - [.] trim shelves and doors to final size
         - [ ] What should the gap be between cabinet doors so they don't interfere with each other?
+        - [ ] Do a test with small pieces of plywood
+        - [X] Order forstner bit 35mm
     - [ ] hang doors
         - [ ] Get auto-push-out magnetic latches
 - [ ] Paint the porch